adamspe/odata-resource/README.md

     });
 ```

 Default functionality can be over-ridden.
-For example perhaps you have some midleware that annotates the incoming request with the authenticated user (`req.user`) and you want:
+For example perhaps you have some middleware that annotates the incoming request with the authenticated user (`req.user`) and you want:

 - To expose a static relationship named `me` that simply returns the currently logged in user.
 - To prevent non-administrative users from seeing the existence of other users via list.